-Cable Assembly - For downstream impacts, transfers tensile forces from the beam to the base of the end post, allowing the full redirective strength of the rail system to be developed at the third post.
+Cable - For downstream impacts, transfers tensile forces from the beam to the base of the end post, allowing the full redirective strength of the rail system to be developed at the third post.
 For ending impacts the cable is released and serves no purpose.
-However, not all terminals utilize cable assemblies.
-For example, the Soft-Stop does not require a cable assembly, since the guardrail end is bolted to a post in a manner allowing all tensile forces in the guardrail to be transferred to the post.

-Channel or Angle Strut - This strut and yoke distributes the load from the tensioned cable between the first and second post.
+Channel Strut - This strut and yoke distributes the load from the tensioned cable between the first and second post.
 The strut also contributes to the collapse of the second post during an end on impact.
-Please note, not all terminals utilize a channel or angle strut.